purifix/purifix/README.md

 need to update the Nix expression at all.
 It automatically picks up changes from the YAML file.

-Using `purifix` on a PureScript packages looks like the following.
+Using `purifix` on a PureScript package looks like the following.
 This is how you would build the PureScript package [`./examples/purescript-package/`](./examples/purescript-package/) with `purifix`: